zew/go-questionnaire/README.md

 * The transferrer should truncate the pages from the online JSON files
 leaving only user ID, completion time and survey data.

-* For each user, only the responses should be saved to session/JSON; not the entire questionaire data.
+* For each user, only the responses should be saved to session/JSON; not the entire questionnaire data.
-The responses could be merged into the questionaire based on input name.
+The responses could be merged into the questionnaire based on input name.

 * The generators should be compiled into independent executables.